“Stop it,” the reaper said.

 “No, not really.
 I just make them for me.”

 Emma looked pointedly at the untouched cookie on Gertrude’s plate.
 “I can see that.”

 “Oh, well.
 I can’t eat them all myself.”
 She gave an embarrassed laugh.

 “You should sell them.
 I’m serious.
 Open your own place.”

 “Well, I’m not good in the days.
 I’m highly photo-sensitive.
 But that’s really nice of you.”

 “It’s not nice.
 It’s true.
 You’re lucky to be so good at something.”
-Anna looked down as she spoke, and Gertrude saw her shoulders hunch forward, as if in anticipation of a blow.
+Emma looked down as she spoke, and Gertrude saw her shoulders hunch forward, as if in anticipation of a blow.
 “I’m not much good at anything.”

 “I’m sure that’s not right.”

 “It is, though.”
 She shrugged, and took another sip of tea.
 “I’ve never done anything, or been anything.
 Now I work in a coffee shop with kids half my age.”
 Her voice was flat, accepting, but the skin of her face was drawn taut with the hurt of it.

 Gertrude looked down at the table, scarred by the ghoulets’ claws, and said, “No one has ever given me anything back for my cakes.
 Most people don’t even bother to say thank you.
 And no one’s ever knocked on my door before.”